 The needs of second-language learners are complex.
 As English speakers, we don’t always understand what our students need.
 Getting TEFL certified will teach you what those needs are and how to meet them.
 It will give you a better understanding of the technical side of a language a lot of us grew up speaking.

-We recommend getting your qualification through The TEFL Org, a fantastic resource for aspiring ESL teachers.
-The TEFL Org is the most experienced TEFL course provider, operating in the UK, US, and Ireland.
-It is run by actual TEFL teachers and their knowledge and experience will be invaluable to you as you learn.
+You could get a qualification through The TEFL Org, a resource for aspiring ESL teachers.
+The TEFL Org is a TEFL course provider, operating in the UK, US, and Ireland.
+It is run by TEFL teachers and their knowledge and experience could be invaluable to you as you learn.

 Teach English Online